1470 (2nd November)

 1483 (mid July)

-Richard left London to make a progress of the country.
+King Richard III left London to make a progress of the country.

 The princes, Edward and Richard were last seen at the windows of the Tower.